wyaron/BoilerPlate/README.md

 # BoilerPlate - a template for making your water heater (boiler) smarter...

-In Israel the use of **solar** water heating systems is very common.
-More than 40% of homes use it daily and save lots of money.
-However, we do have some cold days...
-Winter in Israel starts in October-November and ends in March.
-For most Western Europeans, the winter will not look too serious...but still we all miss the sun and there is not enough of it for heating the water for us to shower.
-Thus we are forced to use an **electric** water heating system.
-Ask any Israeli about a bad winter day and he will tell you a story about a cold shower since he forgot to turn on the boiler...
+Israel, as in other countries, the use of **solar** water heating systems is fairly common.
+More than 40% of Israeli homes use it daily and save money on electricity.
+However, even in sunny Israel we sometimes have cloudy and cold days in the winter.
+For most Western Europeans, the Israeli winter will seem rather tame, but there are days when there is not enough sunshine for the solar heating system.
+On such days Israelis are forced to turn on an **electric** water heating system, or risk a cold shower.
+Ask Israelis about a bad winter day, and they will tell you a story about a cold shower on a cold day when the electric heater was not turned on.

-Well.. it happens to me too several times and worse than that, it happened to my wife since I forgot to turn it on when she had asked...
-I figured, with all the hype around smart homes, it should be very easy to find and purchase a nice looking gadget, with wifi capabilities and a mobile application to control my boiler.
-Indeed, there are several products that achieve this goal, however, some requires an online service subsription with monthly fees, some are *very* expensive and all of them are closed systems that must be trusted by the users.
-It is not that I don't trust them, its just that since it messes with my home electricity - I want to be in full control.
+Well, it happens to me too more than once.
+But worse than that, it happened to my wife!
+Of course, it was my fault, since I should have remembered to turn the electric heater on...
+I figured, with all the hype around smart homes, it should be easy to find and purchase a nice looking gadget, with wifi capabilities and a mobile application to control my boiler.
+Indeed, there are several products that achieve this goal, however, some requires an online service subsription with monthly fees, some are *very* expensive, and all of them are closed proprietary systems that require trust by the users.
+It is not that I do not trust them, it is just that since it messes with my home electricity, I want to be in full control.
 I want to know *exactly* how it operates and I want to be able to customize it for my specific needs.
 I want an open sourced controller, one that can be extended and improved by the community.

-In addition, I don't really need a fancy user interface.
-I would like to use my good old google calendar to set up the events for turning on/off my boiler.
-So the idea is to simply set up **boiler** events in my calendar that will be read and executed by the boiler controller application.
-Some people will argue that a dedicated mobile application is a must.
-I won't argue, by all means, feel free to add it to the repository.
+Furthermore, I do not really need another fancy user interface.
+I would like to use the good old google calendar to set up events for turning my boiler on or off.
+So the idea is to simply set up **boiler** events in my calendar to be executed by the the controller.
+Some people might argue that a dedicated mobile application is a must, in which case just go ahead and add it to the repository.

-Before we start with the details so you can easily replicate the application for your own needs, few words of caution.
+Before we start with the details, a few words of caution.
 This is electricity we are playing with.
-I take no responsibility for the code, for the products that I've used to implement the controller, etc. You need to be sure you undertand what you are doing or consult with a professional in case you really want to use the controller in your home.
+I take no responsibility for the code, for the products that I have used to implement the controller, etc. You need to be sure you undertand what you are doing, or consult with a professional, before using the controller in your home.

-Lets start...
+Now lets start...

 # Hardware
 You need to purchase some hardware.
-Here is the inventory list I've used for my prototype:
+Here is the inventory list thag I have used for my prototype:
   - Raspberry Pi 2 Model B - around 35$ ![pi 2](https://raw.githubusercontent.com/wyaron/BoilerPlate/master/resources/pi2.png "Pi 2 Image") (Note that you can also get the Pi 3 at a similiar price)
   - A 20/30A relay such as: [Seeedstudio ACT05161P Grove SPDT 30A](http://www.dx.com/p/seeedstudio-act05161p-grove-spdt-30a-single-pole-double-throw-relay-module-blue-green-343494#.V3OdWLt97RZ) ![relay module](https://raw.githubusercontent.com/wyaron/BoilerPlate/master/resources/relay30A.jpg "Relay Image")